swampie/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration-stress/README.md

 so it's important to reuse the same metric across different tests whenever possible.

 We need just one generic metric for basic analysis - the one that measures duration of one test execution (with additional dimensions).
-It's implemented in `com.azure.sdk.template.stress.util.TelemetryHelper` and has the following semantic:
+It's implemented in `util.com.azure.data.appconfiguration.stress.TelemetryHelper` and has the following semantic:
 - name: `test.run.duration` - it is used in the stress workbook, so make sure to use the same name when applicable
 - unit: seconds
 - customDimensions: